ameersarwar/cross_expression/README.md

 **!!
 Important !!**

 Gene expression is spatially variable, e.g., a gene may be expressed in some slices but not in others.
-Since cross-expression captures coordinated gene expression, it may also be spatially spatially variable, e.g., a gene pair may cross-express in some slices but not in others.
+Since cross-expression captures coordinated gene expression, it may also be spatially variable, e.g., a gene pair may cross-express in some slices but not in others.
 Accordingly, understanding the input gene expression and cell coordinates is essential when interpreting the results of the `cross_expression` algorithm.

 **!!
 Important !!**

 Here, we have assumed that a gene is expressed within a cell if its count is non-zero.
 However, one may think that gene expression is stochastic and apply a threshold to distinguish background expression from genuine transcription.
-Consequently, the user may input the thresholded matrix.
-The `cross_expression` function will count the non-zero entries as instances of gene expression.
+Consequently, the user may input the thresholded matrix, and the `cross_expression` function will count the non-zero entries as instances of gene expression.

 ### Cross-expressing cells on tissue
 We now have statistical evidence that, for the genes listed in `cross`, the expression of one gene in a cell predicts the expression of another gene in the neighboring cell.
 But spatial transcriptomics allows us to see gene expression in space.

 To this end, let us color the cells based on the expression of `Tafa1` and `Col19a1`, the first gene pair in `cross`.

 Run the `tissue_expression_plot` function to do so:
 ```{r}
 tissue_expression_plot(data = data, locations = locations, gene1 = "Tafa1", gene2 = "Col19a1", cross_expression = FALSE)
 ```